dariusmehri/311-Noise-Complaints/README.md

 ### Summary Statistics
 #### Borough and Location Type

+After the outliers were dropped, there were 356,694 noise complaints in 2025.

 When adjusted for borough population, noise complaints are relatively evenly distributed across New York City, with Brooklyn accounting for 28%, followed by Manhattan at 26%, the Bronx at 23%, and Queens at 20%, while Staten Island represents just 3%.
 This distribution suggests that, on a per-capita basis, noise-related quality-of-life concerns are most pronounced in Brooklyn and Manhattan, likely reflecting higher density, nightlife activity, and mixed residential-commercial land use, whereas Staten Island remains comparatively less impacted.

 Noise complaints are primarily concentrated in residential settings, with 54% originating from residential buildings or houses, followed by 31% from streets and sidewalks and 6% from stores or commercial locations.
 This distribution indicates that most noise issues are tied to everyday living environments and public spaces.